-BUSINESS ADMINISTRATION-B.S.
+BUSINESS ADMINISTRATION-BS

 Requirements for the Business Administration major consist of 30 semester hours of lower-division core and skill courses, 22 semester hours of upper-division core courses, a three hour capstone course, and 18 semester hours of approved electives.
-All of the upper-division business courses (with the exception of nine semester hours) must be taken at ASU East.
+All of the upper-division business courses (with the exception of nine semester hours) must be taken at the East campus.